TABLE OF CONTENTS

 - Favouriting a Lesson

 - Marking a lesson as taught

 - School-wide Mentoring Programmes

-MyMahi has a growing bank of over 100 ready-to-use lessons that can be built into school-wide mentoring programmes and, if appropriate, teaching programmes.
+MyMahi has a growing bank of over 150 click-and-play lessons that can be built into school-wide mentoring programmes and, if appropriate, teaching programmes.

 The main purpose of these lessons is to support mentoring programmes with structure and consistency while at the same time reducing teacher preparation workload.